 On the SNMP panel:

-If all devices on your network require only the default SNMPv1 and SNMPv2 public and private community strings, click Next.
+If all devices on your network require only the default SNMPv1 and SNMPv2 public and private community stings, click Next.

 If any device on your network uses a community string other than public or private, or if you want to use an SNMPv3 credential, click Add Credential and provide the required information.

-To discover WMI or RPC-enabled Windows devices, click Add New Credential and provide the required information on the Windows panel.
+On the Windows panel, to discover WMI or RPC-enabled Windows devices, click Add New Credential and provide the required information.